 Bush's Hooded Snake (Parasuta bushi) holotype from Scaddan, Western Australia

-First collected in 1986 and described to science in 1988; only five specimens known from a small remnant of wheatbelt bushland.
+First collected in 1982 and described to science in 1988; only five specimens known from a small remnant of wheatbelt bushland.
 Recent searches for it have been unsuccessful possibly because the locality has been cleared of bush.
-Discovered in 1986, possibly extinct in 1995!
-A nocturnal, live-bearing, lizard-eating elapid that probably grows to no more than 50 cm (20 inches).
+Specimens collected in 1982 (1), 1985 (1) & 1986 (3), but not seen since, even though several attempts to find it have been undertaken.
+A nocturnal, live-bearing, lizard-eating elapid that probably grows to no more than 40 cm (16 inches).

 Reference: Storr, G.M.
 1988.
 A new Rhinoplocephalus (Serpentes: Elapidae) from Western Australia.
 Rec.
 West.
 Aust.
 Mus.
 14 (1): 137-138.